Skip to Content

 MULTIPLE SCLEROSIS PROGRAM

-Designated VA Regional Center and MS Society Center of MS Excellence.
+We are the Designated VA Regional Center for the New York area and a MS Society Center of Excellence.

-• We provide Disease Modifying Drugs as appropriate at no cost.
+• Provide Disease Modifying Drugs as appropriate at no cost.

 • A monthly support group facilitated by a psychologist with expertise in MS is available to Veterans and their caregivers in person or via Telehealth.